thiagogvasc/CPU_Scheduler_Simulator/README.md

 The assignment consists in buildling a simulator, in which three cpu scheduling algorithm will be run.
 After the simulation, the average time, turnaround time, and response time of all processes will be comprared between the three algorithms

+# How to test

+1. Clone the repository at
+2. Make sure Python is installed and added to the path environment variable
+3. Run 'python main.py' in the command line

 # Tentative Architecture (Draft)